-In order to perform this analysis a significant amount of processing had to take place beforehand to clean up the data so that the algorithms we employed would be able to cluster entries efficiently.
-Because the data from each entry generally takes the form of standardized answers to shared questions, they can be visualized as data points representing presence or absence.
-Categorical DRH questions with "Yes" or "No" (as well as "Field Doesn't Know" and "I Don't Know" answers) can be presented in a matrix (rectangular table of data, Figure 1).
-Each "Yes" answer is coded as 1 and each "No" is coded as 0.
-The columns of the matrix represent DRH questions and the rows represent one of the tripartite social divisions of each DRH entry religious specialists, elites and non-elites (general populace).
-Depending on the analysis condition, answers of "Field Doesn't Know", "I Don't Know" and unanswered questions are treated as missing values or imputed to yes or no (for full details of analysis conditions see the supplementary material).
+DRH questions with "yes" or "no" (as well as "field doesn't know" and "I don't know" answers) can be presented in a matrix (rectangular table of data, Figure 1).
+Each "yes" answer is coded as 1, and each "no" is coded as 0.
+The columns of the matrix represent DRH questions, and the rows represent one of the tripartite social divisions of each DRH entry-religious specialists, elites, and non-elites (general populace).
+Depending on the analysis condition, answers of "field doesn't know" and "I don't know" and unanswered questions are treated as missing values or imputed to yes or no (for full details of analysis conditions, see the supplementary material).
 Questions not employing these standard four answers as options were not included in the analysis.
-As polls in the DRH are structured hierarchically, more-specific follow-up questions are only asked if the answer to the overarching question is yes.
-Consequently, it can be inferred that a "No" answer to an overarching question also applies to subsequent follow up questions.
-For example the question "A supreme high god is present?" is only asked after a yes response to the overarching question "Are supernatural beings present?", as there can only be a supreme high god if supernatural beings are also present.
-Therefore, in this
+As polls in the DRH are structured hierarchically, more specific follow-up questions are only asked if the answer to the overarching question is yes.

+Consequently, it can be inferred that a "no" answer to an overarching question also applies to subsequent follow-up questions.
+For example the question "A supreme high god is present?" is only asked after a "yes" response to the overarching question "Are supernatural beings present?" as there can only be a supreme high god if supernatural beings are also present.
+Therefore, in this analysis, if the answer to an overarching parent question is "no," all follow-up questions are assumed (imputed) to have the same answer.